What is the e-mail address of the DPjudge?

 If I send an e-mail to the DPjudge, what commands may I include in that e-mail?

-The DPjudge recognizes only the following forty-two commands:
+The DPjudge recognizes only the following forty-three commands:

-Hey, you said there were forty-two recognized commands!
+Hey, you said there were forty-three recognized commands!

 That's only twenty-four!